Muaykillz/PORTFOLIO_CPE101/README.md

 ## Features

-- Responsive design for a seamless experience on various devices.
 - About Me: A brief introduction to who I am and what I do.
-- Portfolio: A collection of my projects with descriptions and links.
+- Skills: A collection of my skills with descriptions and links.
 - Contact: A way for visitors to get in touch with me.

 ## Technologies Used